oauth-wg/oauth-selective-disclosure-jwt/main.md

 }
 ```

-The holder can now, for example, release the rest of the components of the `address` claim:
+The holder can now, for example, release the rest of the components of the `address` claim in the SD-JWT-Release:

 {#example-simple_structured_merging-sd_jwt_release_payload}